-In November 2006, Entergy Nuclear, owner and operator of Indian Point Energy Center (IPEC), announced its intent to file for license renewal of both the Indian Point 2 and Indian Point 3 units for an additional 20 years of operation.
-The plants’ current licenses expire in 2013 and 2015, respectively.
-A joint application was file for the two plants in April 2007.
+In 2007, Entergy Nuclear, owner and operator of Indian Point Energy Center (IPEC), filed a joint application for license renewal of both the Indian Point 2 and Indian Point 3 units for an additional 20 years of operation.
+The current licenses of the plants expire in September 2013 and December 2015, respectively.

-The license renewal process proceeds along two tracks – one for review of safety issues (Part 54) and another for environmental issues (Part 51).
+The license renewal process proceeds along two tracks – one for review of safety issues and another for environmental issues.
 An applicant must provide NRC an evaluation that addresses the technical aspects of plant aging and describes the ways those effects will be managed.
 It must also prepare an evaluation of the potential impact on the environment if the plant operates for another 20 years.
 The NRC reviews the application and verifies the safety evaluations through inspections.

 All public meetings are posted on NRC’s Web site, with key ones being announced in press releases and in the Federal Register.
 Concerns may be litigated in an adjudicatory hearing if any party that would be adversely affected requests a hearing.
 In addition, members of the public may petition the Commission for consideration of issues other than the management of the effects of aging during the period of extended operation of the plant.

-A nuclear power plant licensee may apply to the NRC to renew its license as early as 20 years before expiration of its current license.
-There is no limit on how late a licensee may apply for license renewal.
-However, if the licensee submits a renewal application that is sufficient for the NRC's review at least five years before expiration of its current license and the agency is still reviewing the application at the end of the five years, the plant can continue to operate until the NRC completes its review.
-If a sufficient application is not submitted at least five years before and the current license expires before the review has been completed, the plant may have to cease operations until the renewal decision is made.
+If a licensee submits a renewal application that is sufficient for the NRC's review at least five years before expiration of its current license and the agency is still reviewing the application at the end of the five years, the plant can continue to operate until the NRC completes its review.